flyingbest/Hardware/Homebuilt_computer/README.md

 ## Problems occur (with date)

-1. Booting failure (
+1. Booting failure (Monday, 01-30-2017, 21:00)

 When I press the power of the computer, it tries to boot, and it goes out again in 2 seconds.
+Repeat this operation continuously.
+**This problem has continued occured not only on this day but also before.**

 ## Trouble Shooting

+1. Booting failure Troubleshooting.

+	- possible cause
+		- motherboard issues
+		- power-supply issues
+		- cpu issues
+		- dust issues